Carlsbad Tourism and Downtown Redevelopment

 Massive road improvements along Carlsbad Boulevard in 1989 included seawall walks, a wider road, and better bridges, all of which enhanced the enjoyment of the Pacific Ocean.
 The combination of restaurants and shops and live music continue to draw tourists into this shopping area close to their hotels and timeshares.

 The Carlsbad Triathlon began in 1981.
-This race included a one-mile ocean swim, sixteen-mile bike ride, and a 6.2-mile run and brings athletes from all over the world.
+This race included a 1 mile ocean swim, 16 mile bike ride, and 6.2 mile run that brings athletes from all over the world.